seanfitzg/home-cooking-react/README.md

 - [Auth0](https://auth0.com/) to enable username or google account authentication.
 - [react-query](https://react-query.tanstack.com/) for some very basic caching
 - react-hooks for managing state
+- deployed to Heroku with the help of https://github.com/mars/create-react-app-buildpack

 Coming soon hopefully: